evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 the default of 56 to 98 works for me, but the exact values will probably vary across monitors.

+That's all folks!
+Hopefully fixing your monitor timing and vertical blanking resolves your AMD driver timeouts like it did for me.

-That's all folks, no need to read beyond here unless you're bored and want some background information!
+No need to read beyond here unless you're bored and want some background information!

 ## The Issue